A universal characterization of higher algebraic K-theory: Trace maps

 \begin{proposition} $THH$ is a localizing invariant of small stable $\i$-categories. \end{proposition}

-Next, we briefly review the construction of the cyclotomic trace map as a natural transformation of additive invariants from $K$-theory to $THH$.
-The work of section~\ref{sec:specinf} implies that we can model the trace on small stable $\i$-categories by considering the trace for the spectral category $\widehat{\aA}_{\perf}$ of perfect modules over a small spectral category $\aA$.
-This category has a Waldhausen structure inherited from the spectral model structure on $\widehat{\aA}$; as a consequence, the weak equivalences of the Waldhausen structure (used in the construction of $K$-theory) are compatible with the spectral enrichment (used in the construction of $THH$).
-This allows us to construct a trace using the perspective of \cite{McCarthy2} by ``mixing'' a cyclic bar construction and Waldhausen's $\Sdot$ construction.

-In the case of a Waldhausen category with a compatible $DG$-enrichment, Appendix B of \cite{BM} constructs a cyclotomic trace in this fashion.
-The adaptation of this definition to the spectral situation is relatively straightforward and is written out in detail in \cite{BM2} (which handles the more general setting of construction a trace for a version of $THH$ defined using only the input data of a Waldhausen category).
-We refer the interested reader to these sources for the details of the construction.
+\begin{proof} The cyclic bar construction commutes with filtered homotopy colimits of spectral categories.
+Furthermore, $THH(-)$ takes exact sequences of spectral categories to exact sequences of spectra \cite[7.1]{BM}.
+Therefore, the induced functor on $\i$-categories is a localizing invariant. \end{proof}

-The force of the co-representability result for algebraic $K$-theory (theorem~\ref{thm:main2}) is that it easily implies, using the enriched Yoneda lemma, the following identification of the spectrum of natural transformations of additive functors:
+The force of the co-representability result for algebraic $K$-theory (theorem~\ref{thm:main2}) is that it implies, via the spectral Yoneda lemma, the following identification of the spectrum of natural transformations of additive functors $K \to E$.